Inflectra/spira-documentation/docs/About/roadmap.md

 - Track changes to product membership and product role changes
 - Add a new program level capability board <span class="pill">SpiraPlan</span>
 - Streamline the first time user experience of the "My Page"
-- Roll out tag support to all relevant remaining product artifacts
+- Roll out tag support to all relevant product artifacts

+## Q2 2024
+- Enhance the Spira timecard to record the date and time of activities, and provide administrators access to historical time tracking entries
+- Extend Spira’s powerful test set features even further, so users can add test cases from other products into a test set.
+- Provide audit tracking of changes made by administrators to product roles, product settings, and components.
+- Improve product membership administration with more streamlined ways to manage very large product membership, including easier bulk operations.
+- Add a new Azure CoPilot SpiraApp

 ## Rest of 2024
-Evolve program level functionality with comment and attachment functionality, and enhanced associations to product level artifacts. <span class="pill">SpiraPlan</span>
+Update the user experience for navigating the application.

 New product team features so that members can receive notifications and let users assign a team to artifacts. <span class="pill">SpiraPlan</span>

+New program level planning board. <span class="pill">SpiraPlan</span>

 Open up our SpiraApp ecosystem to third parties, with an online "marketplace" for customers to browse and install SpiraApps, so users can benefit from richer and more diverse features.

-Update the user experience with more user friendly design, including navigating the application, reading long descriptions, and using the My Page.

-Extend Spira’s powerful test set features even further, so users can run test sets in series, and can add test cases from other products into a test set.

-Provide audit tracking of changes made by administrators, focused on product roles, product membership, users, and workspaces.
+Provide audit tracking of changes made by administrators to users and workspaces.

-Improve product membership administration with more streamlined ways to manage very large product membership, including easier bulk operations.

 Improve association tracking when baselining is enabled for associations between risks and requirements, and risks to test cases.

+Further extend Spira’s powerful test set features to allow users to run test sets in series.

 ## 2025
+Evolve program level functionality with comment and attachment functionality, and enhanced associations to product level artifacts. <span class="pill">SpiraPlan</span>

 Add functionality to portfolios with "Strategic Outcomes" and "Portfolio Milestones" <span class="pill">SpiraPlan</span>

 Enhance traceability with new requirement views and widgets, integrated risk traceability <span class="pill">SpiraPlan</span>, and integrated analysis of different association types.